mbucchia/OpenXR-Toolkit/troubleshooting.md

 This has been reported due to certain keyboards requiring special key presses to use the Function keys (such as Fn+F1 for example).
 This can also be due to 3rd party software intercepting the Function keys.

+Use the [Keyboard tester](https://www.keyboardtester.com/tester.html) to check if your key combinations work.

 Please use the _OpenXR Toolkit Companion app_ to try different hotkeys, selecting keys other than the Function keys.

 ## Reset all the settings